Mark Chappell

 Mark Chappell is a British sitcom writer and screenwriter.
+He is from Gloucestershire.
 His credits include My Life in Film (for BBC Three), Tony Blair, Rock Star (for Channel 4 Television/V Good Films), Perfect Day, The Millennium (for Five/World Productions), The Increasingly Poor Decisions of Todd Margaret, Flaked, and the fourth series of Cold Feet (for Granada).
-He is credited for writing the screenplay of the 2022 movie See How They Run.
+He wrote the 2022 movie See How They Run, and co-wrote the upcoming movie Is This Thing On? with Bradley Cooper and Will Arnett.

-He attended Marling School, Stroud, Gloucestershire.